Honest Abe, Caves and Corvettes

 From Hodgenville, continue southwest on KY84 to I-65.

 Once on I-65, many options are worthy of consideration.
-The exit 58 at Horse Cave provides a little bit of Australia right here in Kentucky-- Kentucky Down Under Adventure Zoo .
-Discovered in1799, less than a decade after Kentucky became a state, Kentucky Caverns is still one of the most beautiful and easily accessible caves in the US and is located on this property.
+The exit 58 at Horse Cave provides a little bit of Australia right here in Kentucky-- Kentucky Down Under Adventure Zoo.
+Discovered in 1799, less than a decade after Kentucky became a state, Mammoth Onyx Cave is still one of the most beautiful and easily accessible caves in the US and is located on this property.

 Outside of Cave City, attractions include Mammoth Cave National Park, just off exit 53.The longest cave system in the world offers tours for anyone with any degree of hiking ability.
-There's an historic tour or take one of the many others that afford different sights.
-For the more adventuresome there's an introduction to caving and a Wild Cave Tour.
+There's a historic tour or take one of the many others that afford different sights.
+For the more adventuresome, there's an introduction to caving and a Wild Cave Tour.

 Back down I-65 brake for the National Corvette Museum at Exit 28 in Bowling Green.
-Dine at the new Corvette Café.
-The Corvette is Americas Sports car and this is the place to see the rotating collection of this car.
+The Corvette is Americas Sports car and this is the place to see the rotating collections of this car.
 See the temporary exhibit that explains the "cave-in" that tells the story of the 2014 sinkhole that happened in the museum's skydome.

 Stay awhile and explore Bowling Green.
 The charming town square and Western Kentucky University make this a both nostalgic and modern city to visit.
 Stop at the Visitors Center and map out more adventure.
 Located just off I-65 exit 22, about 1/4 mile down Three Springs Road look for the brown log cabin on the left.